-The routine of full time employment is a comforting place for most people.
-In contrast, there is something fascinating and oddly tempting about the perceived freedom and flexibility of being self-employed.
+While the routine of full-time employment is a comforting place for most people, there is something fascinating and oddly tempting about the perceived freedom and flexibility of being self-employed.
 If you’re considering a switch across into the world of contracting, you’re not alone.

 Contracting isn’t for everyone.
-Candidates we meet often waver in their decision-making between a) wanting to climb the corporate ladder when they don’t have the commitments of family, and b) preferring more flexibility once they do.
+People considering the move to become a contractor often waver in their decision-making between wanting to climb the corporate ladder, the commitments of family, and work-life flexibility.

 The benefits of contracting